vegaprotocol/documentation/docs/concepts/liquidity/liquidity.md

 The buy and sell orders that are part of a liquidity commitment transaction are used to make up the remainder of the liquidity obligation if the liquidity supplied by the manually maintained orders falls short of it. (??)

 A liquidity commitment transaction must include:
-* Market identifier for a market that is in a state that accepts liquidity commitments
+* Market ID for a market that is in a state that accepts liquidity commitments
 * Liquidity commitment amount
 * Proposed liquidity fee level
 * A set of liquidity buy and sell orders

+**Liquidity providers will need to actively manage their commitment.** Amending and cancelling commitments is possible, but only if the market can function without that liquidity commitment by meeting its target stake.
+It is not possible to cancel the individual limit orders that are created from a liquidity commitment.

 ### Liquidity commitment order type
 In essence, liquidity commitment orders are sets of pegged orders grouped by order book size, with a proportion set for each order within the order 'shape'.
 The overall volume depends on the remaining liquidity obligation, the mid-price, and the risk model parameters, but the sizes of orders relative to each other can still be controlled.